 No!
 I love working with my hands, playing in the lab, testing products, doing data analysis on lab results, running validations on a plant floor — more traditional engineering tasks.
 But one of my key learnings in these past years is that there's data and analysis in every discipline, now more than ever.
 All those skills that I learned in my engineering training apply to marketing.
 We’re always making data-driven decisions, though the data source is not a lab test; rather it is market trends, sales reports, distribution data, market research, you name it!
 I’m still looking at information and trying to make sense of it, formulating hypotheses and finding ways to validate them — just like I did as an engineer.

 What would you say you enjoy most about your job?

 I would say the team collaboration and global opportunities.
 For us to launch products globally, we need to rely on a global team.
 I have always been drawn to different cultures.
-I love hearing different views from my colleagues in different countries and learning the barriers/objections that can prevent us from having a successful launch.
+I love hearing different views from my colleagues in different countries and learning about the barriers and objections that can prevent us from having a successful launch.
 The opportunity to identify those insights and work with my colleagues to overcome those barriers is what I find most enjoyable.
 Also, it's fun working on projects that have global impact and seeing your work materialized in many places around the world.

 What has your experience been as a woman in STEM?

 My experience has been extremely positive.
 Because of Essity’s Swedish roots, it tends to have a more egalitarian view of men and woman.
 So I’ve always felt empowered here.

 For example, when I was 27 I was traveling to Sweden, validating machines in Japan, and installing machines in Mexico as a product developer.
 Or, when I was a product developer, I remember being very interested in a project and asking my manager if I could be involved.
 Not only did he agree, but he assigned me as the product development lead, and I was like, ‘What are you thinking!?’